 2.3.2.5.
 Sampling Facilities.
 [Note: normal operations when not sampling fish is to operate the juvenile bypass facilities in full flow bypass to the river.
 During this operation, fish may be periodically routed through the sampling facilities to sample fish for the Smolt Monitoring Program or for routine sampling to monitor facility descaling and fish condition.
 Sampling during full flow bypass operations will be coordinated on an as-needed basis.
 Sampling during the juvenile fish bypass season is normally done every other day, per Appendix J.]

+*In 2020, the bypass system and every-other-day sampling will begin March 1.

 There should be no holes or gaps between screen panels.
 All silicone sealer should be in good condition.